jfallisg/nkir/README.md

 		make seed-data

-5. *Collectors* are sets of scripts that run as scheduled jobs to repopulate input data.
-Run manually or add to a schedular like `cron`
+5. (if testing inputs) start the test input HTTP server to not scrape target [kcna.co.jp](http://www.kcna.co.jp/index-e.htm) website.

-		make update
+		make start-test-input-server

-6. *Reporters* are sets of scripts that pull from the NKODP data to create hostable web resources
+6. (if testing outputs) start the test output HTTP server to display visualization locally at [localhost:8871/nk_mention_map.html](http://localhost:8871/nk_mention_map.html).

-		make publish
+		make start-test-output-server

 ***

 ## Running

+*Collectors* are sets of scripts that run as scheduled jobs to repopulate input data.
+These are run manually or added to a schedular like `cron`, and invoked with `make update`.

+*Reporters* are sets of scripts that pull from the NKODP data to create hostable web resources, invoked with `make publish`.

+Currently a run of `make publish` will invoke a run of `make update` to make sure all data is updated and available in the srv/public_html directory.

+### Add this to a scheduler on your server, or run it locally:

+	make publish

+With that simple make command, data processing will occur as in the following:

-### Collector - KCNA
+#### Collector - KCNA

-ALL of these scripts are scheduled independently, and run when there's new stuff in their respective "INBOX"'s
-1. mirror_kcna.sh runs, mirroring the KCNA site locally
+1. mirror_kcna.sh runs, mirroring [kcna.co.jp](http://www.kcna.co.jp/index-e.htm) locally

-	- prereq, can install from a backup
-2. queuer_kcna.py runs, reading git commit logs and copying html
+2. queuer_kcna.py runs, reading git commit logs and queueing html articles that have changed or are new

-3. jsonifier_kcna.py runs, creating json docs of each article
+3. jsonifier_kcna.py runs, creating JSON documents of each article in our MongoDB schema

-4. dbimporter_kcna.py runs, importing stuff in to mongodb
+4. dbimporter_kcna.py runs, importing our queued JSON documents in to our MongoDB database

-### Reporter - Map Country Mentions
+#### Reporter - Map Country Mentions

-1. Scheduled: map_countries_kcna.py, which updates resources for vis
+1. map_countries_kcna.py runs, which updates our article/country data for our published visualization

-2. Deploy: updated files for vis to srv folder
+2. html/css/js deployment to web server, along with updated data files for our visualization
-	- prereq, can install from a backup
-3. In Dev, you can then run a simple http server locally, or serve with nginx to the internet!